Iowa City, IA

 - $12.50 per appliance or $1 per cubic foot for large commercial appliances

-- Propane or helium tanks
+- Propane or helium tanks: $1 each (residential-sized tanks only)

 - Electronics and small appliances